-A lighting upgrade or retrofit can be straightforward, easy project that shows immediate improvement.
-Small changes to fixtures can drive down your electric bill.
+A lighting upgrade or retrofit can be a straightforward, easy project that shows immediate improvement.
+And small changes to fixtures can drive down your electric bill.
 If you are planning a lighting project in the near future or if you simply want to learn more about energy efficient lighting, you should check out these four suggestions:

 - Low Bay and High Bay LED Replacements

 - Vaporproof LED Ceiling Mount

 - Lighting Controls for your Smart Phone or Tablet